 4. The user gets a cart abandonment email, clicks it, and completes a purchase with a value of $ 1000.

-Event attribution is the process applying credit to each of these touchpoints to determine how much they contributed to the user performing a specific action, like making a purchase.
+The sum of all these interactions (touchpoints) a user has with your brand, either on your website or anywhere else, is called a customer journey.
+Event attribution is the process of applying credit to each touchpoint to determine how much they contributed to the user performing a specific action, like making a purchase.

 Converge vs In-Platform attribution